-- a) the information included in the Annual Activity Report referring to the financial year for which the financial statements have been prepared is consistent with those financial statements. - b) the Annual Activity Report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act. - c) the Corporate Governance Statement for the financial year, for which the financial statements have been prepared, presents the information required by Chapter Seven of the Accountancy Act and where applicable Art.
+- a) the information included in the Annual Activity Report for the financial year for which the financial statements are prepared is consistent with those financial statements. - b) the Annual Activity Report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act. - c) the Corporate Governance Statement for the financial year, for which the financial statements are prepared, presents the information required by Chapter Seven of the Accountancy Act and where applicable Art.
 100(m), paragraph 8 of the Public Offering of Securities Act.